Saravaretti/hierarchical-ccn-rnn/README.md

 of recurrence and learned representations on information processing timescales" (S. Varetti, S. Goldt, E.Piasini, 2026)

-A recurrent model of the ventral stream, with a per-area leak and firing-rate adaptation, reproduces both the intrinsic timescale hierarchy and the hierarchy of stimulus-driven response timescales observed along the visual cortical hierarchy by Piasini et al. (2021), when probed with the same dynamic visual stimuli.
+A recurrent model of the ventral stream, with a per-area leak and firing-rate adaptation, reproduces both the intrinsic timescale hierarchy and the hierarchy of stimulus-driven response timescales observed along the rat visual ventral stream in Ref, when probed with the same dynamic visual stimuli.

 This repository contains: